MostAwesomeDude/construct/docs/debugging.rst

     ================================================================================
     [63, None]

-There is also `ProbeInto` looks inside the context and extracts a part of it using a lambda instead of printing the entire context.
+There is also `ProbeInto` that looks inside the context and extracts a part of it using a lambda instead of printing the entire context.

 >>> st = "junk"/RepeatUntil(obj_ == 0,Byte) + "num"/Byte + Probe()
 >>> st.parse(b"xcnzxmbjskahuiwerhquiehnsdjk\x00\xff")